 Lugano, Switzerland, December 2011

-A MANIFESTO CONCERNING THE DEVELOPMENT AND DISSEMINATION OF
+A MANIFESTO CONCERNING THE DEVELOPMENT AND DISSEMINATION OF QUANTUM MACROECONOMICS

 It is odd but in the beginning of the Third Millennium the majority of economists continues to consider money as marginal and nonessential, if not irrelevant, to economic theory.
-The argument to the contrary found in the writings of Keynes as well as in that of other important classical authors in political economy mostly go unheeded.
+The arguments to the contrary found in the writings of Keynes as well as in that of other important classical authors in political economy mostly go unheeded.
 In short, the concept of money is still rarely approached or viewed as the starting point for explaining how existing economic systems really work.
 Nevertheless, everybody acknowledges that contemporary economic systems are essentially monetary.
 It would be impossible to address the problems that plague our economies if one merely considered “real” variables.

 As the most recent economic crisis worsens, there is increasingly widespread scepticism concerning the solutions proposed by economists, whose credibility appears to be inversely proportional to the complexity of the models they use.
 These models are based on a deeply-rooted dichotomy between the ‘real’ sector and the ‘nominal’ or monetary sector, inevitably distancing the latter from the real world where they exist inseparably.
 Let us be clear: these models hold a fair amount of interest from a mathematical-analytical viewpoint; but, as theoretical explanations appropriate to the field of economics, they lack empirical confirmation, logical-conceptual foundations, or practical-concrete application.